iammaxence/psychologyTest/README.md

 ## Fix

 - Init TestResponse in LengthTestExcercise ?
+- Refacto stimuliExercise

 ### Do ASAP

 - Get all stats from all blocks (user making to much time to respond need to be indicate)
   - refacto "getResultHandler" of BlocManager
-- Add the sound exercise
 - invert colors for certain blocs
 - Stats: Longueur du stimulus = Petit | Grand
+- Menu with bloc 1 2 3 4 and bloc 2 1 4 3
+- Get stats sound

 ## Stats